shoby231/storage-gateway-activation/README.md

-Automated Storage Gateway Activstion and Cache Disk Allocation using Python
+Automated Storage Gateway Activation and Cache Disk Allocation using Python